TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

         -usability: manual: how user can handle the process from the step where items are chosen and present in the cart
     system:
-        -performance: automated: what resource need for a shopping workflow starting from cart, with various amount of items
+        -performance: automated: what resource need for a shopping workflow starting from the cart, with a various amount of items
     system-integration:
-        -performance: automated: what resource need for a shopping workflow starting from login (or from start page), with various amount of items
+        -performance: automated: what resource need for a shopping workflow starting from the login (or from start page), with a various amount of items
     acceptance:
         -usability: manual: how user can handle the process from beginning

 change-related Tests:
---> run automated (except user acceptance) on every change, after a feature is done or some changes are done
+--> run automated (except user acceptance) on every change, after a feature is done, or some changes are done
     component-integration:
         automated: pipeline with specific branches or test cases
     system-integration: